Chelsea Manning memoir to be published in October

 Manning’s book was first announced in 2019 but did not have a title or release date.
 The former intelligence analyst served seven years in a military prison for leaking a trove of documents to WikiLeaks before President Barack Obama commuted the remainder of her 35-year sentence in 2017.

-The day after her conviction, Manning declared her gender identity was a man and began to transition.
+The day after her conviction, Manning declared her gender identity was a woman and began to transition.

 “In README.txt, Manning recounts how her pleas for increased institutional transparency and government accountability took place alongside a fight to defend her rights as a trans woman,” according to an announcement Thursday by Farrar, Straus and Giroux.